spice2x/spice2x.github.io/README.md

 [List of supported games](https://github.com/spice2x/spice2x.github.io/wiki/List-of-supported-games)

+## How do I set up game data & start playing?

+By policy,

+* we do **NOT** provide links on where to acquire game data
+* we do **NOT** provide guides on setting up & basic troubleshooting

+please do not ask for these, as it will never happen here.

 ## Submitting to the Issue Tracker
 Rules for filing a new issue or adding comments to existing issues in the tracker: